irfanshaikh911/Pizza-Price-Prediction/README.md

 - **joblib**: For saving and loading the model efficiently.
 - **pickle**: For serializing the trained model.
 - **Flask**: For deploying the model via a web application.
+- **sqlite3**: For managing and interacting with the SQLite database to store and retrieve pizza data.

 ## Features